 (Emphasis added.)
 Currently, the Board is not authorizing all funds to be paid out upon checks or drafts.
 As noted in Comment and Recommendation Number 1 ("Segregation of Duties - Control Environment") herein, the Society has a debit card for incidental purchases.
-Any debit card purchases come directly out of the Society's bank account without any authorization by the Board.
+Any debit card purchases come directly out of the Society's bank account without Board authorization.